BROOKLYN

 Looking for a career that spans multiple disciplines?
 ABA-certified individuals work in multiple fields.
 Employees executing the principles of applied behavior analysis work in schools, hospitals, clinics and homes.
 Any place where behavioral, natural science and mental health are valued.

-The Advanced Certificate in Applied Behavior Analysis meets the newest academic requirements for licensure as Licensed Behavior Analyst in accordance with Subpart 79-17 of the New York State Commissioner’s Regulations.
+The Advanced Certificate in ABA and M.S. in ABA meet the newest meets the newest academic requirements for licensure as Licensed Behavior Analyst in accordance with Subpart 79-17 of the New York State Commissioner’s Regulations.
 License applicants must meet additional requirements as outlined by NYS Education Law Title VIII, Article 167 and Commissioner’s Regulations Subpart 79-17.

 The program also meets the academic requirements for eligibility to sit for the Board Certified Behavior Analyst (BCBA) examination.